 In the land of real functions, we are familiar with functions like , which only take on a narrow range of values (in this case, ).
 It turns out that this is purely a phenomenon of real functions; all complex functions that are defined everywhere (except for constant functions) must take on a wide range of values.
 There are various theorems along these lines, starting from Liouville’s Theorem and progressing to the more demanding Picard’s Theorem.
 The Fundamental Theorem of Algebra, which says that every nonconstant polynomial over the complex numbers has a complex root, is a very easy consequence of Liouville’s Theorem.

-The complex analysis class will meet 20 Tuesdays and 20 Wednesdays starting January 5th or 12th, either in Palo Alto or online on Zoom, depending on the COVID-19 situation.
-Exact dates will be posted later.
+The complex analysis class will meet 20 Tuesdays and 20 Wednesdays starting January 12th, and it will be online barring tremendous improvement with the COVID-19 situation.
+Applications are due November 22nd.
+Click here to apply!

 Prerequisites: Knowledge of calculus is required.